Manchester United vs Liverpool F.C.: EPL's Fiercest Rivalry

-While Manchester United has the bigger stadium and world fanbase, Liverpool are five-time European Cup winners and have, as some argue, a brighter future.
+While Manchester United has the bigger stadium and world fanbase, Liverpool are six times Champions League (European Cup) winners and have, as some argue, a brighter future.
 German manager Jurgen Klopp has restored confidence to the team, the stadium has been enlarged, and there is a renewed optimism amongst the Anfield faithful.

 The media is guaranteed to get involved in controversy somehow, and it's often up to the fans to show them what these games are all about — passion, skill, and bragging rights.